linddev87/MovieTest/README.md

-About
+# About
 This project is my submission for a test I was given.
+The solution is not production ready, but you are welcome to find inspiration/clone whatever you can use.

+## Task
 A new feature is to be added to an existing system with many users:
 - Allow users to choose their favorite movie from a list of movies
 - The user should be able to filter the list by title and release year
 - A list of movies to be included in the list is provided in a CSV file once every year.
 A sample CSV file has been provided.

-Solution Structure
+## Solution Structure

 The solution structure is inspired by Clean Architecture with the following layers:
 - Domain layer at the center defining the interfaces and core datamodel.